 Failure to plan or budget for their ill-considered consolidated Chief Financial Officer office despite voting it into existence with no plan or analysis.

 Failure to convene their Public Safety Advisory Board despite its incorporation in County Code more than a year ago.

-Failure to follow advisory Measure AG which was supposed to allocate the majority of pot tax revenues to Mental Health, Roads, Emergency Services and enforcement.
+Failure to follow advisory Measure AJ which was supposed to allocate the majority of pot tax revenues to Mental Health, Roads, Emergency Services and enforcement.
 In fact, nobody has even asked for a tally of those revenues for purposes of proper allocation.

 Failure to set up permanent emergency operations center so that disasters can be responded to quickly.